How one company grew to $60 Million in Annual Revenue by creating a Community of Businesses in their Hometown

 Today, there are ten businesses in the Zingerman’s Community.

-Collectively they are doing more than $60 million in annual revenue.
+Together they are doing more than $60 million in annual revenue.

-All are located within the Ann Arbor area.
+All are within the Ann Arbor area.

 Each one is an independent business that none the less benefits from the Zingerman’s brand and expertise.

-Equally important, they haven’t stopped visioning.
+Just as important, they haven’t stopped visioning.
 They’ve now published a Vision 2020 that they began in 2006.

 We have a strategy for growth that is about the long-term economic health of our Community of Businesses and our local economy.